JSSaini/Pipeline_For_Lake_Cadagno_Eukaryotic_Metagenomics/README.md

 ##   Microbial Eukaryotes Metagenomics Pipeline
 ![Screenshot](Microbial_Eukaryote_M_Github.png)

-### Following are the steps used for Eukaryotic Metagenomics pipeline:
+#### 1-3 Pre-processing, and assembly of raw reads
+For metagenomics sequencing, 20L lake water was collected from the chemocline (oxic-anoxic boundry) of Lake Cadagno.
+The biomass was captured on 0.2μm filters, and after DNA extractions samples were sent for Illumina Shotgun sequencing (HighSeq 4000).
+After obtaining the sequencing data, following steps were performed to obtain the near-complete genome of Chlorella-like microbial eukaryote.

-#### Pre-processing, and assembly of raw reads
+#### Step 3-4 Pre-processing, and assembly of raw reads
 > Required tools with intallation links

  - 1.1 Trimming of reads prior to assembly to remove low quality calls